Religion in South Africa: Chinese religious practice in South Africa

-A majority of the Chinese community in South Africa practices eclecticism – giving them the freedom to choose their religion and philosophical beliefs.
-Three social factors have affected the Chinese community's religiosity.
-First, the Chinese community is small in South Africa, so they are inserted in the category of "Asians."
-Second, The absence of unity in the community.
-During apartheid, the Chinese society did not have any government representation, which led to less programming to foster the education of their community – such as language and the rich heritage of Chinese cultural history.
-Third, materialism that is rooted in their first arrival in South Africa during the 1850s, where they searched for opportunities for their children's future.
+A majority of the Chinese community in South Africa practices eclecticism, which affords them the freedom to choose their religious and philosophical beliefs.
+Three social factors have influenced the religiosity of the Chinese community.
+First, the Chinese community in South Africa is small; therefore, they are classified as "Asians."
+Second, the absence of unity in the community.
+During apartheid, the Chinese society did not have any government representation, which led to less programming to foster the education of their community, such as language and the rich heritage of Chinese cultural history.
+Third, materialism was rooted in their first arrival in South Africa in the 1850s, when they sought opportunities for their children's future.
 Hence, when the opportunity to grow as a community came, the Chinese community took advantage of it.

 In addition, South African education has restricted education facilities for the Chinese, which enabled Christian churches to convert people from the Chinese community.
-Chinese pupils from the beginning get exposed to Christian influences with prayers and hymns when they enroll in school.
+Chinese pupils are exposed to Christian influences from the beginning, with prayers and hymns when they enroll in school.
 The Roman Catholic Church had a strong effect on this since they had a convent church for boys – the same case went for Anglicans.
-The parents who went to these schools encouraged their children to convert to their school's religion.
+Parents at these schools encouraged their children to convert to the school's religion.

 Social change

 Since the rise of democracy, a majority of the religions existing in South Africa have been recognized.
 Such a practice began under democratic rule in South Africa.
-Upon this democratic rule, all religions are supposed to have equal footing in the eyes of the government and must be able to respect the practice of other religions.
-This practice was not present during the apartheid dispensation in which the Christian religion held more benefits and recognition from the government than any other religion present in the country.
+Under this democratic rule, all religions are supposed to have equal standing before the government and must respect the practices of other religions.
+This practice was not present during the apartheid dispensation, in which the Christian religion held more benefits and recognition from the government than any other religion present in the country.
 During dispensation, Christian leaders were dominant in the spiritual business of preaching and counseling.
 However, with the rise of democracy in South Africa, now other religions share influence in social and political affairs.

 Religion and politics

-According to a Pew Research Center report in 2010, 74% of South Africans agree that religion is a crucial part of everyday life.
-As it can be seen in data such as this, religion is an integral part of South Africa’s culture.
-In addition to culture, religion has played an important role in politics as well.
-This role includes an appeal to different religious aspects in speeches, policies based on religious values, policies passed due to religious discrimination, political parties being based on religious ideas, and churches taking public stances on different political issues.
+According to a 2010 Pew Research Center report, 74% of South Africans agree that religion is a crucial part of everyday life.
+As can be seen in data such as this, religion is an integral part of South Africa's culture.
+In addition to culture, religion has played an essential role in politics.
+This role encompasses appeals to religious dimensions in speeches, policies grounded in religious values, policies enacted amid religious discrimination, political parties grounded in religious ideas, and churches taking public stances on political issues.
 Examples of religion and politics in South Africa intertwining include: